Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/Build docker Images using Dockerfile - Tag docker images/README.md

 ![11-tag-images-successful](https://user-images.githubusercontent.com/58173938/197315324-8352f690-7231-48f2-a55c-e34a1de891c7.png)

-Thats' it for this part, happy learning!!
+That's it for this part, happy learning!!